 Our on campus program students come from many different backgrounds and financial circumstances.
 Are you concerned about paying for your education?
 If yes, then please apply for aid.
 It is a free process.
-Here are a few details about our 2010-11 financial aid recipients:

 - More than 90 percent of our families filed the FAFSA.

 - Nearly one third qualified for Pell Grant and 6 percent of these went to our minority students.

 - More than 50 percent of our students qualified for work-study.